Licensing

 Initial Barriers

-Barriers beyond language and content availability include working across multiple time zones or other existing commercial agreements which might restrict access to content.
+Barriers beyond language and content availability include working with simulation providers across multiple time zones or having to adhere to specific commercial agreements which might restrict access to some of the content.

-All of these can lead to poor communication between the client and the simulation developers.
-In some cases, the simulation company may simply choose not to make its product available in a particular region.
+Poor communication between a prospect and the simulation developers might be present.
+In some cases, the simulation developers may choose not to make their product available in a particular region or to a certain client.

 illustration of person on screen iMac computer in an online phone call